matedb/Minecraft-Java-Resource-Pack-1.8.9/README.md

-# This is a minecraft texture pack that combines textures from over 25 of my favorite texture packs.
+# Minecraft texture pack that combines textures from over 25 of my favorite packs.